-Veneer Mortar: Veneer mortar is a specialized type of mortar that is enriched with polymers to help the veneer masonry units stick to vertical surfaces.
-As this mortar can be quite expensive (running as high as $30 per 40 pound bag), use this material only for veneer stones, and be sure to mix it sparingly in small batches.
+- Veneer Mortar: a specialized type of mortar that is enriched with polymers to help the veneer masonry units stick to vertical surfaces.
+As this mortar can be quite expensive (running as high as $30 per 40-pound bag), use this material only for veneer stones, and be sure to mix it sparingly in small batches.

-Portland Cement.
-Portland cement consists of lime, silica, alumina, iron, and gypsum.
-Portland cement comes in 50 and 100 pound bags.
+- Portland Cement: lime, silica, alumina, iron, and gypsum in a mixture.
+Portland cement comes in 50 and 100-pound bags.

 - Aggregate: a material composed of sand or sometimes gravel.